-Wessex Rivers Trust are passionate about educating the public about our beautiful chalk streams.
-We run pop-up events throughout the Wessex region to teach people about their local river, and what wildlife lurks beneath the surface.
+Wessex Rivers Trust is passionate about educating the public about our beautiful chalk streams and rivers.
+Along with our school River Education Programmes, we run pop-up events throughout the Wessex region to teach people about their local river, and what wildlife lurks beneath the surface.
 We also attend larger events throughout the year to raise the profile of our rivers, and their value to wildlife & people.

-One of the aims of the Trust is to educate school children about the history, national importance and wildlife of chalk streams.
+One of the aims of the Trust is to educate school children about the history, national importance and wildlife of our chalk streams and rivers.
 We offer low cost education programmes to schools and youth groups to match our aims and improve knowledge of our rivers throughout the Wessex area

 Wessex Rivers Trust works in partnership with Winchester College and local primary schools on an environmental education project.
 The programme introduces pupils to the River Itchen, teaches them about their local chalk river systems and all the wonderful wildlife these rivers support.